kenchandev/javascript-testbench/linked-lists/README.md

 ## Testing

 Tested using the Mocha TDD/BDD framework and the Chai assertion library.
-Watch out for the Nyan cat as all tests pass!
+Watch out for the Nyan cat as all the tests pass with flying colors!

 `npm test`